eigenwallet/vision/content/eigensync.md

 - Perform blockchain synchronization once on your laptop.
-Open the same wallet on your iPhone. <br>You will immediately see the full wallet balance, compltely skipping the painful sync process.
+Open the same wallet on your iPhone. <br>You will immediately see the full wallet balance, completely skipping the painful sync process.
 - Initiate an _atomic swap_ on your iPhone.
 Lock your Bitcoin.
 Resume it later on your laptop when the other party has locked their Monero.
 - Restore a Monero wallet after a year of inactivity on a new device.
 You forgot